Shadowcaster77/starter-hugo-academic/content/publication/NDSS-24/index.md

 ---
-title: "Programmable Millimeter-Wave MIMO Radios with Real-Time Baseband Processing"
+title: "MadRadar: A Black-Box Physical Layer Attack Framework on mmWave Automotive FMCW Radars"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- David Hunt
+- Kristen Angell
 - admin
-- Zhihui Gao
-- Chung-Hsuan Tung
 - Tingjun Chen
+- Miroslav Pajic
 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"